By Madeline Lane-McKinley |

 In what regard does the dystopian impulse itself come into crisis in these films?
 To what extent does the ‘post-Occupy’ framework articulate this crisis?
 While dystopia has often been critiqued as a reactionary genre — or as synonymous with anti-utopianism — it would be a mistake to reinforce this notion of conceptual opposition between dystopia and utopia.
 The dialectic of these concepts can be historicized in terms of narrative strategies for ideological critique.
 In their genealogy of the dystopian imagination, Raffaella Baccolini and Tom Moylan suggest that “by the end of the 1980s — moving beyond the engaged utopianism of the 1970s and the fashionable temptation to despair in the early 1980s,” the ‘dystopian turn’ of this period “confronted the decade’s simultaneous silencing and cooptation of Utopia by turning to dystopian strategies as a way to come to terms with the changing social reality.”
 They argue that this turn to dystopia would refunction the genre as a “critical narrative form that worked against the grain of the grim economic, political, and cultural climate.”
 It would be useful to think about the contemporary dystopian turn in terms of a similar set of processes.

-Here, I am interested in the currency of dystopia — as a mode of representation that bares critical insights into the epistemological limits of anti-capitalist struggles — and in dismantling the notion of a ‘cinema of the 99%’.
+How can this conception of dystopia help to dismantle the notion of a ‘cinema of the 99%.’
 The ‘post-Occupy’ framework is the failure to articulate a long 2011.
 This long 2011 has a temporal elasticity, bringing to the fore the explosion of antagonisms and anti-capitalist longings which proliferated against austerity and privatization for years before AdBusters’ tweet-campaigns, and which remain active forces years later.
 It is one of many ways through which to imagine the present.

 To call for such a utopian orientation requires, however, a certain refinement of the historicity of these concepts, specifically in relation to the hegemony of anti-utopianism in this period.
 As Kathi Weeks suggests, this anti-utopianism is structured by liberalism – which “continues to mutate into new forms” in the neoliberal paradigm, while “its case against utopia continues to revolve around a fairly stable set of indictments,” between the “claim that there should be no alternative and the assurance that there is no alternative.”
 From the perspective of this anti-utopian ontology and epistemology, Weeks explains, “speculation about alternative futures is […] at best naïve and at worst dangerous.”
 Weeks’ critique of liberal anti-utopianism provides a crucial intervention into what some have described as the nihilist turn of contemporary anti-capitalist struggles.
 The utopian impulses of the contemporary dystopian turn reflect a mounting desire to prefigure alternate futures, yet this must be understood in terms of negative prefiguration.
 Rather than a hypothetical future, utopia poses a critical engagement with the present.
 More than a programmatist spatial blueprint, utopia may be grasped in terms of possibilism — what Henri Lefebvre describes, in his 1968 text L’Explosion, as a tendency that “stripped of any derogatory connotation” refers to “all those who viewed or view the ‘realm of possibilities’ as still open.
 They are proponents of the potential rather than the real.”
 As Lefebvre elaborates, “They go so far as to proclaim the primacy of imagination over reason.
 They explore the realm of possibility and want to achieve some of these possibilities.
 Some of them want to achieve everything.”